Kings Mountain State Park (Lake Crawford)

 Orienteering is a rain or shine activity – so, unless the park is closed due to inclement weather – it’s on!

 Adult participants (18 and older) must sign a waiver at registration prior to going out on a course.
 Younger participants (under 18) must have a responsible adult sign a waiver on their behalf.
-No one under 18 may participate in a COK event without a responsible adult present at all times.
+No one under 18 may participate in a COK event without a responsible adult present at all times during the meet.

 Groups (e.g. scouts, JROTC) can have a responsible adult (chaperone) sign a single registration form that includes a waiver for all participants.
 COK waivers for young participants are distinctly separate from waivers between groups and participants’ parents.
 Group leaders are requested to contact the meet director prior to a meet so that any special information (e.g. bus parking) can be relayed.